The branch was in the way

-The Arboriculture Officer from the local council gave permission for the branch to be removed as long as it was done by a tree surgeon.
+The Arboriculture Officer from the local council gave permission for the branch to be removed as long as this was done by a recognised tree surgeon.

 Now I’ve never had to contact a tree surgeon before but a quick scan on the Internet, on Yellow Pages, and in the local newspaper this afternoon showed that there were many such people available.
 I contacted a friend who recommended one and he is coming along tomorrow morning.

-Now the interesting thing was that I then went down town and in the space of about 20 minutes saw no fewer than three vehicles with “tree surgeon” signs on them!
+Now the interesting thing was that I then went down town (tiny Swanage, population 9,500) and in the space of about 20 minutes saw no fewer than three vehicles with “tree surgeon” signs on them!

 And I’m probably destined to be seeing tree surgeon vehicles for the next few weeks – now that I’m tuned into this topic!